FoNDUE-HTR/Documentation/README.md

 It uses [_eScriptorium_](https://gitlab.inria.fr/scripta/escriptorium), an open source project developed by the EPHE in collaboration with the INRIA.
 The open source HTR engine behind _eScriptorium_ is [Kraken](https://github.com/mittagessen/kraken).

+## Quick use

+You can use the complete pipeline with [this notebook](https://github.com/FoNDUE-HTR/Documentation/blob/master/notebook_pipeline.ipynb).

 ## About this GitHub organisation

 This repo aims at helping local users of FoNDUE.
 They can find informations about HTR solutions in Geneva.